 To illustrate, our cats have a tendency to get under our feet when they know we’re fixing their food.
 A few years ago my young, spry husband stepped back and fell over one of them.
 He tore a muscle in his shoulder, requiring surgery.
 A fall like that could have been devastating for a senior citizen.

-4. No matter how “clean” they are, animals are unsanitary – even a cat, which basically takes care of itself.
+4. Any animal in a home can be unsanitary.
+No matter how “clean” they are, animals are unsanitary – even a cat, which basically takes care of itself.
 Caring for them means you must wash your hands after feeding them or when you’re done scooping the litter box.
 Seniors who have early dementia might not remember to bathe themselves, much less wash their hands after cleaning up after their cat.

 Along those lines – cats can scratch, even if they are only playing.
 I’ve gotten numerous cuts over the years.
 Think of where those cat’s paws have been!
 In a senior who has the thinner skin that comes with aging, getting scratched could mean a nasty infection, particularly if they don’t clean the scratch well.